sofakid/Skoarcery/README.md

     !! !derp.choose !}

     <? - this calls !zorp.choose, setting @derp to <_a, c#, e>
-       - @derp.choose in the stinger, means it will pick one noat from @derp each beat.
+       - !derp.choose in the stinger, means it will pick one noat from @derp each beat.
        - the !zorp.choose will choose one line at random ?> !zorp<<_a, c#, e>>.choose